Analysis | Tom Cotton and Chip Roy inject some logic into the GOP’s alogical electoral college gambit

 Whatever precedent now exists, Republicans would be vastly expanding it.
 Not only would this be more than one senator joining the effort, but it would be expressly about changing the election results.
 What’s more, there is virtually zero substance behind it.
 At least with Boxer, election officials in Ohio acknowledged problems including long lines, voting machine glitches and voters being inadvertently dropped from the rolls.
 Republicans would be pressing forward with this despite the courts having repeatedly ruled on this dozens of times and found nothing to call into question the election results.

-Moving forward, any party who loses a presidential race narrowly but controls both chambers of Congress could simply follow the same playbook: raise all kinds of baseless accusations about the legitimacy of the election and then, even if the courts rule that they are indeed baseless, overturn the result.
+Moving forward, any party that loses a presidential race narrowly but controls both chambers of Congress could simply follow the same playbook: raise all kinds of baseless accusations about the legitimacy of the election and then, even if the courts rule that they are indeed baseless, overturn the result.
 If all you need to change the results is innuendo and suspicion — rather than proof — what’s to stop this from happening in a more concrete and decisive way when a party actually has the power to make it so?

 It almost surely wouldn’t be the outright and immediate abolition of popular presidential elections or the electoral college that Cotton suggests, given there would ostensibly still be lawmakers like him objecting to the gambit on legal and philosophical grounds.
 But it would certainly move the ball forward in a huge way, given the utter lack of evidence to substantiate the effort.